mk590901/custom_widget_painter/README.md

 ## Data structure

 It's clear that a data container into which new elements for drawing are constantly being added must be organized in such a way as to minimize the number of shifts in it when adding.
-For the case of overlaying new images on old ones, a circular (round) buffer is ideal.
+For the case of overlaying new images on old ones, a circular (ring) buffer is ideal: https://en.wikipedia.org/wiki/Circular_buffer.
 There are no shifts inside circular buffer needed at all.

 ## Widget type